jf-viguier/docs/development/components/grid/_index.md

       - '@prestashop.core.grid.data.factory.product_data_factory' # our data factory
 ```

-Then you have to create the corresponding class.
-You can alter the records in the `applyModifications` function.
+Then, create the corresponding class.
+You can alter the records inside the `applyModifications()` method.

 ```php
 <?php